Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Extension of the resistance geometry framework

-In other words, the support component of $\bm{f}^*$ corresponds to the resistance curvature in the Kron-reduced graph $\mathcal{G}(\mathcal{Q} / (\mathcal{V}^*)^c)$.
+In other words, the restriction of $\bm{f}^*$ to its support corresponds to the resistance curvature in the Kron-reduced graph $\mathcal{G}(\mathcal{Q} / (\mathcal{V}^*)^c)$.
 In addition, the maximum variance value is equal to the resistance radius in that graph. \end{proof}

-In the case of a resistance metric based on effective resistance of an unsigned undirected graph, $p_i \geq f^*_i > 0$ has been shown for any $i \in \mathcal{V}^*$ (Lem.V.22 of \cite{Devriendt2022graph}).
-This property relies on the fact that edge weights are all positive.
-Based on this property, a simple greedy algorithm can be designed to calculate an exact solution to the maximum-variance problem with respect to the resistance metric.
-It has also been noted that, in practice, this algorithm is faster than general convex optimization (see Chap.V of \cite{Devriendt2022graph}).
+For connected unsigned undirected graphs, it is known that $p_i([n]) \geq f^*_i > 0 \ (\forall i \in \mathcal{V}^*)$ (Lem.V.22 of \cite{Devriendt2022graph}).
+This property relies on the nonnegativity of the edge weights and leads to a greedy algorithm for finding the exact maximizer, which often outperforms general-purpose quadratic programming; see Chap.V of \cite{Devriendt2022graph}.

-However, when the signed undirected Laplacian $\mathcal{Q}$ in \cref{eq:consider_Laplacian_class} has truly negative edges, a similar property cannot be proven.
-Here, we present an example of a Laplacian matrix $\mathcal{Q}$, that does not hold this property and for which the same greedy algorithm fails.
-See \cref{fig:Laplacian_example_Q_not_greedy}.
-Since $\mathcal{Q}$ is PSD with its kernel being $\operatorname{span}(\bm{1})$, it is included in \cref{eq:consider_Laplacian_class}.
-The resistance curvature and the resistance radius are calculated as shown in \cref{eq:resistance_curvature_radius_for_Q}.
-The exact solution, $\bm{f}^*$ and $\operatorname{var}_R^*$, can be calculated using a general quadratic programming technique.
-The resistance curvature at node 4 is negative: $ p_4 = -1/10$.
-However, node 4 is contained in the maximum variance support.
-This means that the property in Lem.V.22 of \cite{Devriendt2022graph} does not necessarily hold.
-Therefore, we cannot apply the same greedy approach to solve this problem in this situation.